Sonny Barger: Operation Cacus

-On October 18, 1997, the five-chapter strong Dirty Dozen biker club of Arizona "patched over" to became Hells Angels chapters.
+Move to Arizona

+On October 18, 1997, the five-chapter strong Dirty Dozen biker gang of Arizona "patched over" to become Hells Angels chapters.
+Barger was keen to establish Hells Angel chapters in Arizona and courted the Dirty Dozen (which despite its name number had 120 members) for five years prior to the "patch-over".
+Barger cut the period of time serving as "prospects" for the Hells Angels by half.
+The Dirty Dozen were described by ATF agent Joe Slatalla as the "largest and most violent gang in the state".
+The Dirty Dozen had beaten off attempts by the Mongols, the Vagos and the Devil's Disciples to establish chapters in Arizona.
+Barger praised the Dirty Dozen as "friends and allies".
 The Angels' amalgamation of the Dirty Dozen was promulgated during a meeting in Oakland.
 Barger transferred over from the Oakland chapter to the newly formed Cave Creek charter in October 1998.
 In 1999, Lavigne wrote: "The Hells Angels obviously have big plans for Arizona.
 Sonny Barger would not pull up roots, after forty years in the Bay Area, on a whim.
 Talks of his retirement are premature.
 His move to Arizona will allow Hells Angels Ventura chapter president George "Gus" Christie to take over the political reins of the gang, but Barger will help legitimize the gang in the business world from the dry desert state.
 The Hells Angels Motorcycle Club is Sonny Barger's life.
 He will retire only when he dies.
 He has nothing else to live for".

 Barger's role within the Arizona Hells Angels was reportedly an advisory position, as he did not hold officer status and he rarely attended rallies or public events.
 He founded a motorcycle repair company in Arizona named the Big Red Machine, a reference to a popular nickname for the Hells Angels.
 Barger was later a member of the Yavapai County chapter.
+Sher and Marsden wrote that by 2002, Barger was a "figurehead, relinquishing day-to-day decisions to many of his underlings".